alemart/surgescript/docs/reference/plugin.md

 Plugin
 ======

 SurgeScript features a plugin system that allows you to extend the functionalities of the language.
-Plugins are objects that can be accessed anywhere in the code.
-They can be imported using a `using` statement.
-Also, the plugin system can be accessed simply by typing `Plugin`.
+Known as plugins or [packages](/tutorials/packages), these objects can be imported and accessed anywhere in the code.
+They are imported using a `using` statement.
+The plugin system can be accessed simply by typing `Plugin`.

 Example:

 ```
 // File: app.ss

-// Plugins are used to extend the language.
-You can
-// import them into your source file using the
-// "using" statement:
+// An application that uses StringUtils, defined in another file
 using StringUtils;

-// An application that uses the imported plugin
 object "Application"
 {
     str = "alucard";